Celebrating Multicultural Queensland program

 The Celebrating Multicultural Queensland (CMQ) program provides funding towards multicultural events and projects that engage culturally diverse communities, groups and individuals, and the broader community, to partner and contribute to building an inclusive, harmonious and united Queensland.

-The Department of Children, Youth Justice and Multicultural Affairs acknowledges the cultural diversity of First Nations peoples.
+The department acknowledges the cultural diversity of First Nations peoples.
 However, for the purposes of the CMQ program, the term ‘culturally diverse’ refers to people from migrant and refugee backgrounds, people seeking asylum, and Australian South Sea Islander peoples.

 Program objective